-The Sustainable Development Goals (SDGs), officially known as 'Transforming our world: the 2030 Agenda for Sustainable Development', are an intergovernmental set of aspiration Goals with 169 targets.
+The Sustainable Development Goals (SDGs), officially known as Transforming our world: the 2030 Agenda for Sustainable Development', are an intergovernmental set of aspiration Goals with 169 targets.
 The Goals are contained in paragraph 54 United Nations Resolution A/RES/70/1 of 25 September 2015.
-The Resolution is a broader intergovernmental agreement that, while acting as the Post 2015 Development Agenda (successor to the Millennium Development Goals), builds on the Principles agreed upon under Resolution A/RES/66/288, popularly known as 'The Future We Want'. visit www.un.org/ sustainabledevelopment/ sustainable-development-goals/
+The Resolution is a broader intergovernmental agreement that, while acting as the Post 2015 Development Agenda (successor to the Millennium Development Goals), builds on the Principles agreed upon under Resolution A/RES/66/288, popularly known as 'The Future We Want'.
+Visit: www.un.org/ sustainabledevelopment/sustainable-development-goals metric tonnes of combined annual production, the highest ever, achieved in 2019